huzheng001/stardict-3/doc/README_windows.txt

 Grab and install NSIS: http://www.nullsoft.com/free/nsis I was using the 2.44 version.

-I use linux commmand to illustrate the steps, but you cann't do it in this way :)
+I use linux commands to illustrate the steps, but you cann't do it in this way :)
 You may use stardict-prepare-installer.js to build win32-install-dir directory structure provided you already have all the required files in place.
 See comment at the head of the file for details of running the script.

-You need to prepare some files manually before proceeding the steps below.

-po/*.gmo file must be prepared in linux and copied into po

-Html documentation you may find in linux version of StarDict distribution.
-Copy <linux-StarDict-distr>/help over the help directory, overwrite all files.
-As result you'll get help/*/html directories containing html help.
-You may copy only help/*/html directories if you like.
+Some of the required files cannot be created on Windows, you need Linux to prepare them.
+In the steps below <linux-StarDict-distr> referes to a directory containing required files.

 ===============
 cd stardict-3.0.0